vercel/next.js/packages/next-bundle-analyzer/readme.md

 ANALYZE=true yarn build
 ```

-When enabled two different browser windows will open.
+When enabled two HTML files (client.html and server.html) will be outputted to `<distDir>/analyze/`.
 One will be for the server bundle, one for the browser bundle.